Rajnath Singh to visit Ladakh, meet soldiers

 Also on June 22, Singh had gone to Russia for three days to carry out strategic business talks and also to attend the Victory Day Parade at Red Square in Moscow to commemorate the 75th Anniversary of Victory of the Soviet People in the Great Patriotic War of 1941-1945.

 Singh had said that the India-Russia bilateral relationship is a special and privileged strategic partnership, the future of which remains strong.
-He reviewed India’s defence relationship in a meeting with Russia’s Deputy Prime Minister Yury Borisov.
-Russia had assured India that ongoing defence contracts will not be just maintained, but in a number of cases it will be taken forward in a shorter time.
+He reviewed India’s defense relationship in a meeting with Russia’s Deputy Prime Minister Yury Borisov.
+Russia had assured India that ongoing defense contracts will not be just maintained, but in a number of cases, it will be taken forward in a shorter time.